teitsurumi/mpinn-mspinn-pytorch/README.md

 - h5py 3.13.0
 - pandas 2.2.3

 `requirements.txt` will not be offered.
-Please install the correct PyTorch version https://pytorch.org/.
+Please install the PyTorch version https://pytorch.org/ accordingly.

 ---